hawkinsw/CS5138/Assignment2/Scooby.md

 ```
     11c9: 48 89 7d e8           mov    QWORD PTR [rbp-0x18],rdi
 ```
 We know that `rdi` contains the first argument (if it can fit in 8 bytes).
-This statement appears to be storing the value of the first parameter in the 8 bytes between `rbp - 0x18` and `rbp - 0x10`.
+This `mov` appears to be storing the value of the first parameter in the 8 bytes between `rbp - 0x18` and `rbp - 0x10`.
 We will call the value of these 8 bytes  `param`.

 ```
     11cd: 48 c7 45 f8 00 00 00  mov    QWORD PTR [rbp-0x8],0x0
 ```
-This instruction zero initializes the 8 bytes between `rbp - 0x8` and `rbp`.
+This `mov` zero initializes the 8 bytes between `rbp - 0x8` and `rbp`.
 We will refer to the value of these 8 bytes as `local`.
 In C, this instruction might translate to

 ```
 int local = 0;
 ```

 We have a curious space of uninitialized bytes on the stack.
-Record the address (relative to `rbp`) of the 8 allocated but uninitialized byes on the stack as your answer to Question 7.
+Record the address (relative to `rbp`) of the 8 allocated but uninitialized bytes on the stack as your answer to Question 7.

 ```
     11d4: 00
     11d5: 90                    nop
     11d6: 48 8b 45 f8           mov    rax,QWORD PTR [rbp-0x8]
 ```
 We will later determine that the instruction at `11d6` begins the set of instructions that constitute the body of a loop.
-For now, we will simply note that this instruction loads `local` in to register `rax`.
+For now, we will simply note that this instruction loads `local` into register `rax`.

 ```
     11da: 48 8d 50 01           lea    rdx,[rax+0x1]
 ```
-This instruction is a great example of the way that the lea instruction can be used to do normal arithmetic. lea is used to add 1 to `rax` and store the result in `rdx`.
-Yes, this use of the lea instruction to essentially perform arithmetic is common.
+This instruction is a great example of the way that the `lea` instruction can be used to do normal arithmetic. `lea` is used to add 1 to `rax` and store the result in `rdx`.
+Yes, this use of the `lea` instruction to essentially perform arithmetic is common.

 ```
     11de: 48 89 55 f8           mov    QWORD PTR [rbp-0x8],rdx
 ```
 Store `rdx` in `local`.
-We have essentially added on to `local`.
+The last two instructions have essentially incremented `local` by one.
 In C, the preceding two instructions could be written

 ```
 local = local + 1;
 ```

+*Crucially*, however, the value of `rax` *has not changed* from the value that was originally read from memory.
+So, `rax` contains the value of `local` before it was incremented!
 ```
     11e2: 48 8b 55 e8           mov    rdx,QWORD PTR [rbp-0x18]
 ```